 The Company's 1997 Stock Incentive Plan (the "1997 Plan") was adopted by the shareholders of the Company at the annual meeting of shareholders held on April 25, 1997.
-As of February 26, 1999, a total of 1,020,000 shares of Common Stock were authorized for issuance under the 1997 Plan, of which 12,250 remained available and reserved for issuance.
+As of February 26, 1999, a total of 1,020,000 shares of Common Stock were authorized for issuance under the 1997 Plan, of which 8,343 had already been issued upon exercise of options under the Plan, 999,007 were reserved for issuance upon exercise of outstanding stock options, and 12,650 remained available for the future grant of stock options.
 On March 9, 1999, the Board of Directors unanimously approved an increase in the number of shares of Common Stock authorized for issuance under the 1997 Plan by 1,500,000 shares to a total of 2,520,000 shares, which increase is subject to shareholder approval being received at the 1999 Annual Meeting.
+It is the Company's current plan to grant, prior to May 31, 1999, options to purchase approximately 140,000 shares of the 1,500,000 shares recommended for addition to the 1997 Plan Dytions for the remainder of the shares recommended for addition to the 1997 Plan may be issued at any time thereafter at the discretion of the Compensation Committee.